henderson-01/Snake-Game/README.md

 ## ⚠️ Disclaimer

+> [!CAUTION]
-This project is provided "as-is" without any warranty of any kind.
+> This project is provided "as-is" without any warranty of any kind.
 I am not responsible for any issues, data loss, or problems caused (code-related or otherwise) that may occur from using this Information. **Use it at your own risk.**